DixitPat3l/FinalProject2004/README.md

 The application is run with Flask's development server in debug mode.
 If an error occurs during execution, it is caught and printed to the console.

 Overall, the code implements a comprehensive resume screening tool that integrates PDF text extraction, natural language processing with GPT-3.5, and web development with Flask to provide a user-friendly interface for analyzing resumes against job descriptions.

+## Detailed Code Explanation for `test_screening_tool.py`

+The `test_screening_tool.py` file contains unit tests for the main application functions.
+These tests ensure that each component of the resume screening tool works correctly.

+### Importing Libraries and Configuring Flask App for Testing

+The script imports necessary libraries such as `pytest` for testing, `os` for file operations, and `fpdf` for creating PDF files.
+It also imports Flask and related modules for testing the web application.

+### Fixtures

+`@pytest.fixture`
+- Defines a `client` fixture that configures the Flask app for testing.
+It creates a test client that can be used to simulate requests to the application.

+### Helper Function

+`create_test_resume_pdf(path)`
+- A helper function that creates a sample PDF file with dummy resume content.
+This content is used to test the PDF text extraction functionality.

+### Test Functions

+`test_pdf_to_text()`
+- This test creates a dummy PDF file using the `create_test_resume_pdf` function.
+- It then tests the `pdf_to_text` function to ensure it correctly extracts text from the PDF.
+- Finally, it cleans up by deleting the test PDF file.

+`test_suggest_best_job_fit()`
+- Tests the `suggest_best_job_fit` function to ensure it returns relevant job titles based on the provided resume text.

+`test_generate_sample_job_links()`
+- Tests the `generate_sample_job_links` function to ensure it correctly generates LinkedIn and Indeed job search links based on a given job title.

+`test_chat_gpt()`
+- Tests the `chat_gpt` function to ensure it returns appropriate responses based on a simulated conversation.

+`test_upload_resume(client)`
+- Creates a dummy PDF file using the `create_test_resume_pdf` function.
+- Simulates uploading the PDF file via a POST request to the `/upload` route.
+- Verifies that the response status code is 200 and that the results contain the expected data.
+- Cleans up by deleting the test PDF file.

+## Detailed Code Explanation for GitHub Actions Workflow (`python-app.yml`)

+The `python-app.yml` file is a GitHub Actions workflow configuration that automates the process of running tests and linting the code whenever changes are pushed to the repository.

+### Workflow Triggers

+The workflow is triggered on push and pull request events to the `main` branch.

+### Permissions

+Sets the permission to read contents of the repository.

+### Jobs

+#### `build` Job

+- **Runs-on**: Specifies the job to run on the latest version of Ubuntu.
+- **Steps**: Defines a series of steps to execute the job.

+### Steps

+1. **Checkout Repository**
+    - Uses the `actions/checkout@v4` action to check out the repository's code.

+2. **Set up Python**
+    - Uses the `actions/setup-python@v3` action to set up Python 3.10.

+3. **Uninstall fpdf2 if installed**
+    - Runs a shell command to uninstall `fpdf2` if it is installed.
+This ensures there are no conflicts between `fpdf` and `fpdf2`.

+4. **Install Dependencies**
+    - Upgrades `pip` and installs the dependencies listed in `requirements.txt`.

+5. **Lint with flake8**
+    - Runs `flake8` to lint the code.
+It checks for Python syntax errors, undefined names, code complexity, and line length.

+6. **Test with pytest**
+    - Runs `pytest` to execute the test suite and ensure all tests pass.

+### Notifications

+- GitHub Actions sends notifications about the workflow status to users who have set up their notification preferences to receive such updates.

+By following these steps, the workflow ensures that the code is linted and tested automatically, providing immediate feedback on the status of the codebase.